 BC Day Long Weekend

 BC Day takes place on the first Monday of August each year.
-In 2025 the August long weekend runs from Friday, August 1st, until Monday, August 4th.
+In 2026 the August long weekend runs from Friday, July 31st, until Monday, August 3rd.

-Events and activities that usually take place over the weekend include the Abbotsford Agrifair, Brigade Days at Fort Langley, the Chilliwack Corn Festival, Vancouver Pride Parade and the Squamish Days Logger Sports Festival.
+Events and activities that usually take place over the weekend include the Abbotsford Agrifair, Brigade Days at Fort Langley, the Vancouver Pride Parade and the Squamish Days Logger Sports Festival.
 The Vancouver Summer Festival also normally has concerts on the long weekend.
 There are also special activities at the Britannia Mine Museum most years.

 See below for details about the above and other events on the August holiday weekend in the Lower Mainland.
-2025 details for most events are to be confirmed.

 Britannia Mine Museum